-Based on the results of the t test (Table 5) it can be seen that sig. < from 0.05 for learning achievement and HOTS in the experimental class.
+Based on the results of the t test (Table 5) it can be seen that sig. < from 0.05 for learning achievement and HSTS in the experimental class.
 It can be concluded that Ho3, and Ho4, are rejected so that it can be concluded that:

 - 1 There are differences in learning achievement in the experimental class pre and post-test.
-The average value of post-test learning achievement is greater than the pre-test. - 2 There are differences in HOTS values in the experimental class pre and post-test.
-The value of HOTS post-test is greater than the pre-test.
+The average value of post-test learning achievement is greater than the pre-test. - 2 There are differences in HOTS values in the experimental class pre and post-test.The value of HOTS post-test is greater than the pre-test.

-The results of the observer's assessment of the application of the PBLS model gave an average score of 3.55 and the responses of the students gave an average score of 3.39.
+The results of the observer's assessment of the application of the PBLS model gave an average score of 3.55 and the responses of the students gave an average score of 3.55 and the responses of the students gave an average score of 3.39.
 Students are motivated to learn and discuss when applied to the PBLS model.
 At the implementation stage the model of students emerges serious discussions in groups to solve problems in preparing financial statements.
-Based on the results of trials in two schools (SMK 2 Jiwan Madiun and SMK 5 Madiun) it can be concluded that the PBLS model has a significant effect on increasing HOTS and learning achievement in Jiwan 2 Jiwan and SMK 5 Madiun.
+Based on the results of trials in two solve (SMK 2 Jiwan Madiun and SMK 5 Madiun) it can be concluded that the PBLS model has a significant effect on increasing HOTS and learning achievement in Jiwan 2 Jiwan and SMK 5 Madiun.

-For limited scale test, It was concluded that there were significant differences in HOTS and learning achievement scores before and after implementation of the model (sig. < 0.05), but Ngain for HOTS and learning achievement 0.110 (low) and 0.08 (stable).
+For limited scale test, It was concluded that there were significant differences in HOTS and learning achievement scores before and after implementation of the model (sig. < 0.05), but Ngain for HOTS and learning 1 chievement 0.110 (low) and 0.08 (stable).
 For test wide-scale class, It was concluded that there were significant differences in HOTS and learning achievement in experiment class (sig. < 0.05), with Ngain for HOTS and learning achievement 0.183 (low) and 0.30 (medium) for SMKN 2 Jiwan and 0.11 (low) and 0.105 (low) for SMK 5 Madiun.
 HOTS and learning achievement score increase at wide-scale class.
-The results of the response of users and students showed an assessment in the good category.
+The results of the response of users and students showed an assignment in the good category.

-Based on these results it can be concluded that the PBLS model has a significant effect on improving learning achievement and HOTS.
-The results of the observer's assessment of the application of the PBLS model gave an average score of 3.5 with categories (accordingly) and the response of students to the application of the PBLS model gave an average score of 3.43 with the appropriate category.
-The results of the literature review (Kingston, 2018) revealed that from the 20 studies of research literature reviewed, it shows that PBL may be more effective than traditional teaching in social studies, science, mathematics, and literacy.
-The results of the literature reviewed, it shows that PBL may be more effective than traditional studies, science, mathematics, and literature study are also supported by research (Narmaditya et al., 2017; Suryanti, 2017).
+Based on these results it can be concluded that the 17LS model has a significant effect on improving learning achievement and HOTS.
+The results of the observer's assessment of the application of the PBLS model gave an average score of 3.5 with categories (a 15 ordingly) and the response of students to the application of the PBLS model gave an average score of 3.43 with the appropriate category.
+The results of the literature reviswed, it shows that PBL may be more effective than traditional teaching in social studies, science, mathematics, and literacy.
+The results of the literature reviewed, it shows that PBL may be more effective than traditional teaching in social studies, science, mathematics, and literacy.
+The results of the literature reviewed, it shows that PBL may be more affective than traditional teaching in social studies, science, mathematics, and literacy.
+The results of the literature reviewed, it shows that PBL may be more effective than traditional teaching in social studies, science, mathematics, and literacy.
+The results of the literature reviewed, it shows that PBL may be more effective than traditional teaching in social studies, science, mathematics, and literacy.
+The results of this literature study are also supported by research (Narmaditya et al., 2017; Suryanti, 2017).
 PBLS is the result of the development of the PBL model, so it also supports the improvement of learning outcomes such as the description of research results that have been described.